justinlubin/cobbler/README.md

 ### Installing Python dependencies

 1. If you haven't already, [install Python](https://www.python.org/) version 3.11 or greater
 2. From the project's root directory, run `cd frontend`
 3. *Optional: If you use virtual environments, create a new one for this project now.
 The next step will use `pip` to install the necessary Python packages.*
-4. Run `make deps`
+4. Run `make deps` (for convenience, this will also install the dependencies necessary to analyze the evaluation data)

 ### Additional dependencies

 - This project also depends on [elm-format](https://github.com/avh4/elm-format) (tested with version 0.8.7), which is installable via `npm`

-### Optional dependencies (to generate survey txt file)
+### Optional dependencies (to generate Qualtrics survey file)

 - [`pandoc`](https://pandoc.org/)